-Not all the activities conducted at the ARFF station that generate NSWDs are considered non-emergency firefighting flows.
-Non-emergency firefighting flows that have the potential to transport pollutants to receiving waters include potable water that has been mixed with firefighting foaming agents, or potable water discharged from the ARFF rigs during firefighting practice drills and other exercises.
+Non-emergency firefighting flows that have the potential to transport pollutants to receiving waters include potable water that has been mixed with firefighting foaming agents, or potable water discharged from the ARFF rigs during firefighting practice drills and other exercises if allowed to contact pollutants lying in the path of the discharge.
 Fire hydrants will be used only to fight fires and to maintain human health and safety.
-Routine vehicle and equipment cleaning is conducted either at the SAN wash rack or in a nearby permeable area.
-The RCC has a certified contractor test the sprinkler and FM200 fire suppression system quarterly and annually.
-The FM200 fire suppression system is installed in the computer room, and a sprinkler system is installed throughout the facility.
-The Authority requires the implementation of various BMPs to address these types of activities.
+The Authority requires implementation of the following BMPs to reduce pollutants in non-emergency firefighting flows to the MEP and using BAT/BCT: